StefanSchroeder/Gocal/README.md

 ================

-I'd like to thank the developers who wrote the great libraries that **gocal** is relying on, esp.
-Sonia Keys and Kurt Jung.
+I'd like to thank the developers who wrote the great libraries that **gocal** is relying on, especially Sonia Keys and Kurt Jung.